PragathiLagudu/CV-FakeVideoDetection/README.md

 ## 📄 Report

-Detailed explanation, methodology, experiments, and results are available in:
+Detailed explanation, methodology, experiments and results are available in:

 ```text
 Report.pdf